josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ```

 <SideNote>
-This component works ok, but could be better.
+This component works ok, but it could be better.
 Always do your usability and accessibility research when it comes to interactive components.
 I recommend <a href="https://inclusive-components.design/toggle-button/">inclusive toggle buttons</a> for more on this type of component.
 </SideNote>

 To import a component in a Markdown file, you just drop in a `script` tag in the content (after the frontmatter).
 You can then add the component to your Markdown just like you would anywhere else: